rodrigogalura/tuner/docs/faq.md

 ## 1. Why use Tuner instead of Laravel API Resource?

 <sup>Tuner doesn’t replace Laravel’s API Resources — it complements them.
 While Laravel focuses on how developers structure and shape API responses, Tuner is built from the consumer’s perspective.
-It gives API consumers the flexibility to tweak responses directly — selecting fields, filtering, sorting, and more — without requiring backend changes.</sup>
+It gives API consumers the flexibility to tweak responses directly — selecting columns, filtering, sorting, and more — without requiring backend changes.</sup>

 <br>